learn-co-curriculum/phase-3-methods-default-arguments/README.md

 # Default Arguments

+## Learning Goals

+- Define a method to take in optional arguments by assigning a default value.
+- Call a method with and without its optional arguments.
+- Define a method that takes in both required and optional arguments.

-## Overview
+## Introduction

 We'll introduce methods that take in optional arguments and cover why they're important to programming.

-## Objectives

-1. Define a method to take in optional arguments by assigning a default value.
-2. Call a method with and without its optional arguments.
-3. Define a method that takes in both required and optional arguments.

 ## Why Optional Arguments?